greg-raven/Impeachment-Chronicles/_posts/2024-03-21-cohen-perjury.md

 - Madeleine Hubbard
 ---

 - "It gives rise to two possibilities: one, Cohen committed perjury when he pleaded guilty," the judge wrote.
-“Or, two, Cohen committed perjury in his October 2023 testimony."
+"Or, two, Cohen committed perjury in his October 2023 testimony."

 Former President Donald Trump scored an unexpected victory ahead of Manhattan District Attorney Alvin Bragg's trial against him when a federal judge denied Michael Cohen's bid to end his supervised release early on the grounds that the former Trump attorney may have committed perjury.